Vocabulary for beginning a presentation exercise

 Close

-2. A phrase used to make people think about a question or dilemma, is
+2. A phrase used to make people in the audience 'think about' a particular situation or dilemma that you discuss in your presentation, is

 Ask yourselves: